 How many poems should I include in a submission?

 Again, use your best judgment, but here are some guidelines: three to five short poems; three longer ones; one really long one.
 If you’ve written a book-length epic, do what novelists do and select an excerpt.
-Do not send us your book and tell us to pick from the treasures within.
+Please do not send us your book and tell us to pick from the treasures within.

 How often should I submit during your reading period?

 Our general advice is to submit no more than three manuscripts per year, or no more than three times per year.
 (That doesn’t mean you can send three stories three times per year, for a total of nine different stories.
-Well, you could, but then we’d come to recognize your name, though not for your literary accomplishments.)
+Well, you could, but then we’d come to recognize your name, though perhaps not for your literary accomplishments.)
 Don’t inundate us with your work.
 It’s also good form to wait until you’ve heard back from us before submitting your next manuscript.

 Are cover letters necessary?
 Do you ever bother to read them?